 Parts of IMAGE framework

-Uncertainties and limitations with regard to IMAGE are described in IMAGE framework summary and for each IMAGE component separately in the model component pages (via Framework overview).
+Limitations of IMAGE and critical uncertainties that influence results are described in the IMAGE framework summary and for each IMAGE component separately in the model component pages (via Framework overview).
 Generic aspects of uncertainty in IMAGE are outlined below.

 Structural key data uncertainty

-Structural key data uncertainty is due to incomplete knowledge of historical time series of model data, for example on energy demand and supply, emissions, and land use and land-use change.
-Other key input data, such as soil maps and temperature and precipitation maps, are uncertain, but data sets are continuously improved.
-This uncertainty is not addressed explicitly but the best data available are used and harmonised with other modelling teams and partners.
+Structural fundamental data uncertainty is due to incomplete knowledge of historical time series of model data, such as energy demand and supply, emissions, land use, and land-use change.
+Other critical input data, such as soil maps and temperature and precipitation maps, are uncertain, but data sets are continuously improved.
+This uncertainty is not addressed explicitly, but the best data available are used and harmonized with other modelling teams and partners.

 Structural and methodological uncertainty

 There is structural and methodological uncertainty (incomplete knowledge of relationships) in many parts of the IMAGE framework, for instance, the impact of climate change on crop yields and local climate change.
 This uncertainty can be addressed to some extent by alternative model formulations, such as for crop growth/natural vegetation, carbon cycle, land-use allocation, climate change (via climate sensitivity and temperature/precipitation patterns).
 Structural uncertainty can also be addressed in model inter-comparison studies and other multi-model studies to compare IMAGE results with the range of outcomes from other models and results for ranges found in literature and provide information on model functioning (see Applications.
 The overall model uncertainty arising from uncertain processes and data can be assessed in systematic sensitivity analyses.
 This has been done, for example, on the CO2 fertilisation factor in crop and natural vegetation growth (Brinkman et al., 2005) and for many parameters of the energy model TIMER (Van Vuuren, 2007).